particle-iot/docs/src/content/reference/ios.md

 #### 2) Nullability - even better Swift interoperability!

 One of the great things about Swift is that it transparently interoperates with Objective-C code, both existing frameworks written in Objective-C and code in your app.
-However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents boths of these two types as `NSView *`.
+However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents both of these two types as `NSView *`.
 Because the Swift compiler can’t be sure whether a particular `NSView *` is optional or not, the type is brought into Swift as an implicitly unwrapped optional, NSView!.
 In previous Xcode releases, some Apple frameworks had been specially audited so that their API would show up with proper Swift optionals.
 Starting Xcode 6.3 there's support for this on your own code with a new Objective-C language feature: nullability annotations.
 The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays more nicely with Swift projects.